 - With the compartment floor in the raised position, it is time to remove the infamous plastic clips that anchor the floor to the side mounts.
 There are four plastic clips, two on each side of the compartment floor, that must be removed.
-The following image shows the plastic clips on the left (drivers) side of the floor.
+The following image shows the plastic clips on the left side of the floor.
 In order to remove them, you must squeeze the lobes together then push them UP and out.
-Be careful when pushing them up and out…they can get lost behind the top and you will be stuck ordering new clips (I have added a link for new clips in case this happens – for new floor clips click here).
+Be careful when pushing them up and out…they can get lost behind the top and you will be stuck ordering new clips (use the following link to order new clips if you break or lose any – Soft Top Cover Clip – 13270).

 - With the four clips removed, it is time to remove the compartment floor from the trunk.
 The compartment floor rests on the side mounts hinged rails.
 To remove, gently lift up the floor until it releases from the rails on each side mount. ***Important Note – the compartment floor has a tab on the rear of it that activates the convertible top’s microswitch (allows the top to be raised or lowered).
 Use extreme care when removing the compartment floor from the trunk so you do not break the microswitch (located on back wall of trunk).
 If you break the microswitch, you will not be able to raise or lower the top until replaced.